 Through lectures and discussions, this course will introduce the student to early modern Europe, with special attention to Austria, Britain, France, Prussia and Russia.
 It will treat such topics as the Reformation, the emergence of the French challenge to the European equilibrium, Britain's eccentric constitutional course, the pattern of European contacts with the non-European world, the character of daily life in premodern Europe, the Enlightenment, the appearance of Russia on the European scene, and the origins of German dualism, as well as the impact of the French Revolution on Europe.
-This counts toward the premodern requirement for the major and minor.
+This course fulfills the survey, Europe and premodern requirement for the major and minor.
 No prerequisite.
 Offered every year.

-HIST 132 Modern Europe
+HIST 132 MODERN EUROPE

 The European continent is incredibly diverse: geographically, culturally, economically, ethnically and politically (to name only the most obvious factors).
 Throughout the semester we will explore this diversity of experiences since the end of the 18th century.
 We will look at issues of race, class and gender, as well as violence, poverty, faith, nationalism, technology and art.
 We will read novels and memoirs, watch films and listen to music as we hone our historical knowledge and sensibilities regarding modern Europe, its peoples and its governments.
 We will examine the fates of a variety of nations, using examples from across the continent.
-This counts toward the modern requirement for the major and minor.

-HIST 145 Early Africa
+HIST 145 EARLY AFRICA

 This course is a survey of major events and social changes that occurred on the continent of Africa before 1800, with an emphasis on those that took place after 500.
 As the continent encompasses hundreds of different societies, each with its own history, this survey is necessarily far from comprehensive, instead focusing on select cases in various regions that illustrate larger trends and issues.
-Among the main topics are smaller-scale societies, kingdoms that arose in different parts of Africa, the spread of Islam, the arrival of European traders and the impact of the transatlantic slave trade.
+Among the main topics are smaller-scale societies, kingdoms that arose in different parts of Africa, the spread of Islam, the arrival of European traders, and the impact of the transatlantic slave trade.
 Recurring themes in the course will include state formation, religion, geographic diversity, cultural exchange, and the roles of archaeology, linguistics and oral histories in the reconstruction of Africa's early history.
-This counts toward the premodern requirement for the major and minor.
+This course fulfills the premodern and Africa/Asia requirements for the major and minor.
 Offered usually every year.

-HIST 146 Modern Africa
+HIST 146 MODERN AFRICA

 This course examines the history of Africa from 1800 to the present.
 It employs a range of books, articles, novels and videos to explore 19th-century transformations in Africa, European conquest of the continent, the impact of colonialism, the coming of independence, and recent challenges and achievements in Africa.
 The influence of Europe on Africa is a dominant theme, but the course emphasizes African perspectives and actions in that troubled relationship.
 Throughout, we will consider issues of resistance, identity and cultural change, paying particular attention to the recent roots of current situations in Africa, such as the democratization of some nations and endemic violence in others.
-This counts toward the modern requirement for the major and minor.
+This course fulfills the modern and Africa/Asia requirements for the major and minor.
 Offered usually every spring.